ucbds-infra/otter-grader/docs/otter_generate.md

 ## Using the Command Line Generator

 To use Otter with Gradescope's autograder, you must first generate a zipfile that you will upload to Gradescope so that they can create a Docker image with which to grade submissions.
-Otter's command line utility `otter generate autograder` allows instructors to create this zipfile from their machines.
+Otter's command line utility `otter generate` allows instructors to create this zipfile from their machines.
 It is divided into two subcommands: `autograder` and `token`.

 ### Before Using Otter Generate

 Before using Otter Generate, you should already have written [tests](test_files.md) for the assignment, created a Gradescope autograder assignment, and collected extra requirements into a requirements.txt file (see [here](otter_grade.html#requirements)).
+(Note: these default requirements can be overwritten by your requirements by passing the `--overwrite-requirements` flag.)

 ### Directory Structure